lgleto/EDJD202324/SpaceFighter/README.md

 Summary
 -------

-Welcome to SpaceFighter, this project it's an demonstration of how to build a game using only the Android SDK, with the SurfaceViews.
+Welcome to SpaceFighter, this project it's a demonstration of how to build a game using only the Android SDK, with the SurfaceViews.

 # SpaceFighterEDJD2223